Ramakant Khalap

-Ramakant Khalap (born 5 August 1946) is an Indian politician from Goa, India.
-Khalap was a member of the 11th Lok Sabha.
+Ramakant Dattaram Khalap (born 5 August 1946) is an Indian politician.
+He was a member of the 11th Lok Sabha.
 He is also former deputy Chief Minister of Goa.

 Early life

-Khalap was born at Mandrem, in Portuguese Goa to a Marathi couple, Dattaram and Satyabhama Khalap.
+Ramakant Khalap was born on 5 August 1946 in Mandrem, Portuguese India to a Marathi couple, Dattaram and Satyabhama Khalap.
 He worked as a school teacher and later as a college lecturer.
 After this, he completed a law degree, and soon became a famous and successful lawyer of Goa.

 Political career

 After the death of then Chief Minister of Goa Dayanand Bandodkar, the Maharashtrawadi Gomantak Party put their support behind Khalap to contest the By-Election from the Mandrem Assembly seat left vacant by death of Bandodkar.
 Bhaie (Elder Brother), as Khalap is affectionately known in Goa, served as in his role in the Mandrem Assembly seat six times, five of them consecutively and then once more after serving in the eleventh Lok Sabha.
-Khalep was considered the most popular leader of the common man of Goa after Bhau Bandodkar.
+Khalap was considered the most popular leader of the common man of Goa after Bhau Bandodkar.

 After Shashikala Kakodkar left Maharashtrawadi Gomantak Party and joined Indian National Congress, Khalap became leader of Maharashtrawadi Gomantak Party in Goa Legislative Assembly.
 Under his leadership, the Maharashtrawadi Gomantak Party rose in prominence rapidly, winning eighteen seats in the subsequent elections.

 As recorded by the Supreme Court of India in the cases Dr. Kashinath Jalmi V/s State of Goa and Ravi Naik V/s State of Goa at one time Maharashtrawadi Gomantak Party had clear majority of 25 MLAs in the 40 member Goa Legislative Assembly, however by blatant misuse of his powers under the Anti Defection Law and Constitution of India, the then Governor of Goa did not make Khalap Chief Minister of Goa.

 Khalap was Law Minister of India.
 As Law Minister he enacted the Arbitration Act of India and drafted amendments to The Code of Civil Procedure of India and the Code of Criminal Procedures of India.
 Khalap introduced the Women's Reservation Bill in the Parliament.

 Khalap has been Leader of Opposition of Goa Assembly, President of the Maharashtrawadi Gomantak Party, Deputy Chief Minister of Goa, Finance Minister of Goa, Minister of Water Resources of Goa, Minister of Social Welfare Department of Goa, Minister for Information Technology and Deputy Chairman of the Goa State Planning Board.